xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### Does Ephemera plan to build apps or are you focused 100% on the protocol?

 Ephemera focuses on serving developers.
-We build [SDKs](#find-your-xmtp-client-sdk) and [examples](/get-started/examples) that help developers build great experiences with XMTP.
+We build [SDKs, developer tools, and example apps](/get-started/examples) that help developers build great experiences with XMTP.